maldex/MCU/README.md

-# Arduino and MCU Related stuff and notes
+Bucket project for Arduino, MCU and otherwise electronic related stuff, things, trials and IoT

-please note this was done with Arduino 1.5.2 and Eclipse CDT 4.3.1 - already old and superceeded by now
+lot of it is Arduino 1.5.2 and Eclipse CDT 4.3.1 - quite old